naeemaziz88/Comcast_NaeemAziz/README.md

 2.To create the UI, I also used dummy API to fetch the data from server and populate it.
 (MVVM approach) https://livesocceherobucket.s3.eu-west-2.amazonaws.com/interview/demoapp.json

-3. Created the interface to capture to log the events.
+3.Created the interface to capture to log the events.

 public interface IAnalytics {